wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-get-started/includes/5-summary.md

 Microsoft Viva Connections is an employee experience solution that's available as part of Microsoft 365.
-Viva Connections has two distinct experiences for desktop and mobile devices optimized for the different use cases.
-Through these experiences, your organization can deliver relevant and personalized content to their employees.
+Viva Connections has two distinct experiences for desktop and mobile devices, optimized for the different use cases.
+Through these experiences, your organization can deliver relevant and personalized content to its employees.

-In this module, you learned about the capabilities of Microsoft Viva Connections and saw how to enable Viva Connections desktop and mobile in your Microsoft 365 tenant.
+In this module, you learned about the capabilities of Microsoft Viva Connections.
+You also learned how to enable Viva Connections desktop and mobile in your Microsoft 365 tenant.

 ## Additional resources